-If a proposed fire hydrant or proposed meter is to be installed on an existing water main, potholing of the existing main at the proposed installation location shall be completed ahead of any saw cutting of the existing roadway surface.
-This is to ensure that the proposed location will not have any conflicts with appurtenances on the existing water main (i.e. fittings, bells, etc).
+If a proposed fire hydrant or proposed meter is to be installed on an existing water main, potholing of the existing main at the proposed installation location shall be completed before saw cutting of the existing roadway surface to avoid conflicts.

-Potholing for all existing utilities crossing the proposed alignment shall be performed a minimum of 200 feet in advance of the water main installation.
+Potholing for all existing utilities crossing the proposed alignment shall be performed six days in advance of the water main installation.
 Additional costs in association with any adjustments to alignment and depth of cover due to insufficient potholing will be performed at the expense of the Contractor.